Toronto Subway (typeface): History

-The typeface and TTC logo were developed during the construction of Line 1 Yonge–University in the 1940s, perhaps by draughtsman Philip Butt, but the original designer has not been determined.
+The typeface and TTC logo were developed during the construction of Line 1 Yonge–University in the 1940s, perhaps by draughtsman Philip Butt, but this has not been confirmed.
 The original logo used during the subway's development was designed by mid-century architect John C. Parkin and chief architect Arthur Keith.
 Against the wishes of Walter Paterson, the chief engineer, TTC chairman William McBrien and general manager H.C.
 Patten rejected the design in favour of one that was more similar to the one previously used on TTC vehicles.

-The original Univers 55 font is still present on the tiled sections of the walls at Wilson station.

-The station name at Wilson is rendered in the Toronto Subway font on the platform wall slats, after the partial replacement of the original Univers 55 text.

-The station typeface on the second platform of Union subway station in Toronto, Canada.
-The second platform was part of a station expansion project completed in 2014.